flhofer/dell_TB16_firmware/README.md

 in0:          20.00 V  (min =  +5.00 V, max = +20.00 V)
 curr1:         3.00 A  (max =  +4.70 A)
 ```
 However, like in my case, where the laptop doesn't require more than 3A, 60W should be enough for most standard laptops and ultrabooks (non-gaming, etc.).
 I also tested it with my wife's MacBook Pro 16" with an M2 Max CPU, and she uses it regularly with no issues.
 The only difficulty I noted is that the Mac won't charge when the battery is completely drained.
 This glitch, however, might be due to the high power required to charge from such a low level.
-The `Cable PD` firmware is likely responsible for this negotiation mechanism, assuming that PD stands for power delivery, as in USB-PD.
+The `Cable PD` firmware likely handles this negotiation mechanism, assuming PD stands for power delivery, as in USB-PD.
 I will investigate.

 #### Other uses of this connector